-Teaching staff 99 [90] Full-time equivalent teaching staff 94.5 [84.6] Non-teaching staff 52 [46] Full-time equivalent non-teaching staff 45 [36.3]
+Teaching staff 90 [87] Full-time equivalent teaching staff 84.6 [79.6] Non-teaching staff 46 [48] Full-time equivalent non-teaching staff 36.3 [37.1]

-Category Number of Teachers Teachers who have teaching qualifications from a higher education institution from within Australia or as recognised within the National Office of Overseas Skills Recognition (AEI-NOOSR) guidelines, or 99 Teachers who have qualifications as a graduate from a higher education institution from within Australia or are recognised within the AEI-NOOSR guidelines but lack formal teacher education qualifications, or 0 Teachers who do not have qualifications as described on (a) and (b) but have successful teaching experience or appropriate knowledge relevant to the teaching context.
+Category Number of Teachers Teachers who have teaching qualifications from a higher education institution from within Australia or as recognised within the National Office of Overseas Skills Recognition (AEI-NOOSR) guidelines, or 90 Teachers who have qualifications as a graduate from a higher education institution from within Australia or are recognised within the AEI-NOOSR guidelines but lack formal teacher education qualifications, or 0 Teachers who do not have qualifications as described on (a) and (b) but have successful teaching experience or appropriate knowledge relevant to the teaching context.
 0

-Staff Professional Learning in 2023
+Staff Professional Learning in 2022

 This year, staff at Macarthur continued to work together to build a strong academic environment for our students.
+The COVID-19 pandemic continued to impact Professional Learning through the start of the year and as a result, remained on an online platform in the early part of 2022.